 It's free and easy to stream on Youtube, performance is good, and it's unlikely that your stream goes down.
 Plus, most people know the platform.

 We use Slack for chats.
 Discord is also an option, plus a myriad of other chat apps.
 If you already have a chat platform for your community, just use that!

 GitHub OAuth.
 Most developers have a GitHub account.
-If you want an email/password option and more control, we recommend using Ory Cloud.
+If you want an email/password option and more control, we recommend using the Ory Network.

 Prepare talks, workshops and find speakers:

 This could be an article by itself so we'll keep it brief.
 Since you have clearly defined your goals and audience for the conference, finding suitable topics, workshops and speakers should come naturally.
 Keep your eye out for opportunities; talk to your team, users, top community members, and grandmother about presenting, organizing a workshop, or managing a Q&A session.
 You may also want to publish a "Call For Papers".
 A CFP describes the themes, topics, and formalities of the conference and lists important information such as deadlines or the format of submissions.